AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 - increasing the model's size does seem to help
   - keep trying deeper and wider models, and see how far the test error can go down!

 ## 2023-08-11

-What kinds of samples should I use to check if the C++ version and the Python version give the same results?
+- What kinds of samples should I use to check if the C++ version and the Python version give the same results?
   - empty case
   - one of each range group
   - two of each range group
   - generate 200 random samples, write them into a file
     - load them from C++ and Python
     - get the energies and write them out to a file
     - write another script to compare the energies of the two programs

+## 2023-09-14

+- I want to train a neural network where the energies are rescaled by the toy exponential decay potential
+- this should bring all the energies to within a similar range of values
+- the training should be more effective than it is now
+- I might even be able to get rid of the ensemble potential

+- One drawback of this rescaling is that we might not want the high and low energies on an equal footing
+  - we might end up in a situation where predictions for the low energy samples become more accurate at the expense of the predictions of the high energy samples
+  - but we won't know this until we try it out